Assumed Density Filtering and Smoothing with Neural Network Surrogate Models: Introduction

 Neural networks can model dynamic systems by virtue of their universal approximator property \citep{narendra_neural_1992,masri_identification_1993}.
 They can be supervised to fit trajectory data \citep{pillonetto_deep_2025} or ``physics-informed'' to satisfy known equations of motion \citep{mohajerin_multistep_2019,michalowska_neural_2024}.
 Beyond function approximation, there is deeper interest in analyzing what neural networks have to offer to the control theorist and vice versa, by finding analysis pathways in the compositional structure of an artificial neural network \citep{junnarkar_synthesizing_2024,xu_eclipse_2024}.

 This paper deals with the problem of filtering---state estimation from past and present output measurements.
 Classic applications include tracking and predicting the ballistic motion of a point mass on the basis of noisy measurements such as radar, or estimating one's own location by fusing inertial sensors and satellite navigation.
 Sundry applications include human physiology forecasting \citep{albers_interpretable_2023}, pandemic surveillance \citep{alsaggaf_nonlinear_2024}, and latent macroeconomic variables \citep{burmeister_kalman_1982}.
 A restricted version of the filtering problem was solved in the '60s for linear systems with Gaussian process and measurement noise \citep{kalman_new_1961,luenberger_observing_1964}.
 For nonlinear systems, the theoretical Bayesian filter is intractable.
 The playing field for how to generalize the Kalman filter is wide and highly contested, and there are legion variational approximations such as the Extended, and Unscented Kalman filters which claim to handle nonlinearity more faithfully \citep{sarkka_bayesian_2023,jiang_new_2025}.
+This paper's scope is limited to filters whose only state consists of a mean and covariance (thus excluding particle filters, ensemble Kalman filters, and PDE-based methods).

 Existing work on state estimation with neural network dynamic models has treated the network as a black box, embedding it inside a general-purpose nonlinear Kalman filter such as the Extended Kalman Filter \citep{oveissi_novel_2025} or the Unscented Kalman Filter \citep{anurag_rcukf_2025}.
 (Also see \citet{bai_state_2023} for an ample bibliography.)
 The basic challenge to these methods is propagating a Gaussian uncertainty through the dynamic model, as these methods are all perturbative in the small-variance limit.